 - respond to your requests, questions and feedback.

 Research and development.
-We may use Personal Data for research and development purposes, including to analyze and improve our sites, services, marketing, and business.
-As part of these activities, we may create aggregated, de-identified or other anonymous data from Personal Data we collect.
+We may use Personal Data for research and development purposes, including to collect information about your experiences with or opinions about Syneos Health or topics of importance in the industry via surveys, focus groups and other online or offline research activities.
+We may also use Personal Data to analyze and improve our sites, services, marketing, and business.
+As part of these activities, we will explain to you how we collect and use your data, and may in all cases create aggregated, de-identified or other anonymous data from Personal Data we collect.

 Marketing and advertising.
 We may send you Syneos Health-related marketing communications, including in person or electronically, as permitted by law.
 You will have the ability to opt out of our marketing and promotional communications as described in the Your Privacy Choices section below.
 We advertise online and offline, and our advertisements may be targeted based on your use of the sites or your activity elsewhere online and offline.
 To learn more about your choices in connection with advertisements, please see the Your Privacy Choices section below.